suym/learngit/readme.txt

-git is a distributed version control system and free software git is a free software distributed under the GPL git has mutable index called stage git tracks changes
+git is a distributed version control SYSTEM and free software git is a free software distributed under the GPL git has mutable index called stage git tracks changes